Latent-Mark: An Audio Watermark Robust to Neural Codec Compression: Introduction

 Audio watermarking has emerged as a critical tool for intellectual property protection.
 Recent state-of-the-art methods, such as AudioSeal~\cite{audioseal_2024}, WavMark~\cite{wavmark_2024}, and Timbre~\cite{timbre_2023}, demonstrate strong resilience against a broad spectrum of conventional digital signal processing (DSP) distortions~\cite{wen2025sok}, including compression, filtering, resampling, and sample suppression.
 In such settings, watermark robustness has largely been framed as surviving waveform- or spectrogram-level perturbations while remaining imperceptible to human listeners.

-However, the rapid adoption of neural network-based compression and resynthesis models introduces a qualitatively different threat surface that breaks this traditional notion of robustness.
+However, the rapid adoption of neural network-based codec compression introduces a qualitatively different threat surface that breaks this traditional notion of robustness.
 Modern neural audio codecs, such as EnCodec~\cite{encodec} and SNAC~\cite{snac}, reconstruct audio by mapping waveforms into discrete latent tokens and decoding them back under a strict bitrate constraint.
-This encode--quantize--decode pass, which we refer to as \textbf{Neural Resynthesis}, is not a localized DSP distortion but a highly non-linear projection through a learned latent bottleneck.
-As a result, \textbf{existing watermarks that are highly robust to DSP transformations can fail catastrophically after a single codec pass}.
+This encode--quantize--decode pass, which we refer to as \textbf{Neural Codec Compression}, is not a localized DSP distortion but a highly non-linear projection through a learned latent bottleneck.
+As a result, existing watermarks that are highly robust to DSP transformations can fail catastrophically after a single codec pass.
 We investigated this impact through a preliminary analysis using AudioSeal~\cite{audioseal_2024}, the SNAC~\cite{snac} codec, and the LibriSpeech~\cite{librispeech} dataset.
-As illustrated in \textbf{Figure~\ref{fig:orig-wm}}, while a watermarked waveform initially exhibits no visible deviation from the original signal, a single neural encode--decode pass (\textbf{Figure~\ref{fig:wm-snac}}) introduces extensive phase shifts and amplitude distortions that completely misalign with the source watermark.
+As illustrated in Figure~\ref{fig:orig-wm}, while a watermarked waveform initially exhibits no visible deviation from the original signal, a single neural encode--decode pass (Figure~\ref{fig:wm-snac}) introduces extensive phase shifts and amplitude distortions that completely misalign with the source watermark.

-We attribute this behavior to the inherent design of neural codecs, which act as a \emph{semantic projection} mapping input signals onto the latent space of valid audio representations.
-Under this projection, traditional watermarks---typically embedded as imperceptible, non-semantic noise---are treated as off-manifold residuals and discarded during reconstruction.
+We attribute this behavior to the inherent design of neural codecs, which act as a projector mapping input signals onto the latent space of valid audio representations.
+Under this projection, traditional watermarks---typically embedded as imperceptible noise---are treated as off-manifold residuals and discarded during reconstruction.
 Despite the output remaining perceptually transparent, these structural modifications effectively strip away the fine-grained signals of watermarks required for detection.
-This elevates neural resynthesis from a routine compression task to a potent watermark removal attack, representing a pressing real-world vulnerability as codec-based pipelines become the de facto standard for generative modeling and audio distribution.
+This elevates neural codec compression from a routine compression task to a potent watermark removal attack, representing a pressing real-world vulnerability as codec-based pipelines become the de facto standard for generative modeling and audio distribution.